All scholarships

 Who can apply for the New U.S. Travel Ban To Include Nigeria, Eritrea, Sudan, and Tanzania?+

-Applicants must be eligible African nationals applying at the the stated level level, meet the academic and English-language requirements set by Various, and be able to relocate to Eritrea for the duration of the programme.
+Applicants must be eligible African nationals applying at the Undergraduate, Masters level, meet the academic and English-language requirements set by Various, and be able to relocate to Eritrea for the duration of the programme.

 Is the New U.S. Travel Ban To Include Nigeria, Eritrea, Sudan, and Tanzania fully funded?+